 This lens is not optically stabilized, but Sony generally takes care of that omission with Steady Shot or IBIS (In-Body Image Stabilization).
 On a traditional DSLR with an optical viewfinder, IBIS results in an unstabilized view, meaning that stabilization was not helpful for composition or for providing a still subject to the camera's AF system.
 With EVFs being prevalent in Sony's lineup, the viewfinder image is being read from the imaging sensor and that is stabilized.
 Therefore, the viewfinder image is very nicely stabilized and sensor-based AF takes advantage of the stabilized view for improved accuracy.

 This lens has a narrow aperture for its class and how anxious we are to use that aperture for our important images will rely on the image quality delivered by this lens at that aperture.
 If f/2.8 results are not sharp, this f/2.8 lens could become an even narrower f/4 lens in practical use.

 Fortunately, this lens performs well wide-open at f/2.8, turning in good sharpness across the frame at f/2.8.
 Stop down to f/4 for a noticeable resolution and especially contrast increase for impressive image quality.

 Going outdoors, we next look at a series of center-of-the-frame 100% resolution crop examples.
 These images were captured using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 The f/2.8 results appear very nice — until the f/4 results are viewed.
 The f/4 aperture setting brings in a new level of contrast and resolution, producing very impressive results.